 #DoTheWork today in three easy steps

-- Upload your pledge to Shine a Light on Racism and #DoTheWork
+- Pledge to Shine a Light on Racism and #DoTheWork

 - Educate yourself and commit to understanding how to combat racism and support others